- What is the Ethereum Dencun update?

 What is the purpose of the Ethereum Dencun update?

-From scalability to increased security, here are some of the most talked about improvements coming with the Ethereum Dencun update.
+From scalability to improved security, here are some of the most talked about improvements coming with the Ethereum Dencun upgrade.

 Improved scalability